WoPoss-project/Gospels/README.md

 ## How to cite

-– to cite the dataset: Dell’Oro, Francesca and Bermúdez Sabel, Helena (2023).
+– to cite the dataset (preferred): Dell’Oro, Francesca and Bermúdez Sabel, Helena (2023).
 The WoPoss dataset on modality in the Gospels. https://github.com/WoPoss-project/Gospels.
 10.5281/zenodo.7599972

 – to cite single Latin files: